8051Enthusiast/delsum/README.md

 * `part`: given a specification of the checksum algorithm and a list of files with corresponding checksums, this finds parts of the files that have the given checksum
 * `reverse`: given a list of files with corresponding checksums, this finds the checksum parameters used

+There is also a WASM-based online version at [https://8051enthusiast.github.io/delsum](https://8051enthusiast.github.io/delsum).

 `check`
 -------
 This subcommand calculates a checksum with a given algorithm.